 - A subtle but important change in the architecture resulting in a potentially significant performance boost for end users

-These changes are planned to be available in Wave 14, but importantly if you already connect to a Universe with a Live connection, you’ll need to take action BEFORE wave 14.
+These changes are planned to be available in Wave 14, but importantly if you already connect to a Universe with a Live connection, you may need to take action BEFORE wave 14.

 This blog introduces what’s new and what you need to do before wave 14.